Friday, 29 September 2023

 Art Merch

 The rise of museum and art gallery merchandise is unstoppable - the cumulative point of an economic and creative process that started with Pop Art.
 And as museum-going turns into a signifier of one’s inclusion in a global creative class compensating financial precariousness with good taste, the rule is simple: If you can’t buy the painting, why not get the T-shirt?
-(Kaleidoscope)
+(KALEIDOSCOPE)

 From its outpost in Manhattan’s Flatiron district, Dave's New York has become an institution in the Big Apple by being what Adam Levy - the third generation of his family to work at the shop - describes as "a real store, for real people".
 (Highsnobiety)